Learn what these changes mean to your business and how you can mitigate any undesired effects.

 Businesses outside of Europe will continue to have access to creating and sending sponsored messages, however, their sponsored messages will not be delivered to European end-users.

 If your business is based outside of Europe, but you have account managers in Europe with admin privileges to your Facebook Business, please verify if your business is currently affected, as you might need to remove European admin accounts to regain access to sponsored messages.

 Affected businesses will not have access to some personal information about new subscribers, including their name and gender.
 Similarly, this information about EU end users will not be available to any business.

 Because we do not have access to the data mentioned above, Recart will not be able to show you the accurate open rate figures or the new subscribers on your Subscribers Page.

 Popup integrations that use a Messenger checkbox for opt-in are also affected.

 Our all-time favourite opt-in tool, the Welcome Popup is still available and recommended for use by all businesses, including those based in Europe.

 In addition, we also recommend using the Customer Chat.
 Please note that it will work properly if you turn off the Smart Display feature.

-From December 16, welcome flows will be sent to new customers as usual, however, they will not be sent to visitors who already have an open conversation with your business.
+Welcome flows will be sent to new customers as usual, however, they will not be sent to visitors who already have an open conversation with your business.

 Based on our estimation, this change will not impact most businesses, as the intended use of welcome flows has always been greeting new visitors and making them a lucrative offer to convert them to customers.